rudberga/CI-MS4-nft/README.md

 - entering something wrong in the form and try to process payment, form security stopped it from happen
 - tested leaving fields empty to see that it did not work to go through with order, form security stopped it from happen

+#### Update account info
+Tested by:
+- entering account information in the form and click update, posted the information correctly to DB everytime
+- entering new information on checkout and tick save box to see if it updates correctly on account page, updated the information correctly to DB and account everytime
+- tested leaving fields empty to see that it did not work to update, form security stopped it from happen

 ### Bugs

 | Bug | Solution | Current status |